30 Li2 離

 The upper trigram Li denotes weaponry and armour, the symbol of war.
 Line 5 represents it and sustains line 6, signifying that it supports line 6 to carry out the war.

-Commentary on the image: The king uses (it, signifying that line 6 is assigned by the king) to undertake an expedition, thereby (devoting itself to) rectifying the state.
+Commentary on the image: The king assigns it to undertake an expedition, thereby it devote itself to rectifying the state.

 Enlightenment through nine six: to subdue opposition and rectify what is incorrect in a civilised way.
 When this line is triggered to move, it signifies that one is requested to undertake a mission forcibly (to bring normality back).
 The job is aggressive and destructive, but it is carried out moderately; therefore there will be no calamity.
 After the mandate of this line is achieved, the hexagram becomes Feng (55), a grand and abundant state, which can be seen as a great achievement worthy of merit.
-People should be free from fault or calamity first; then pursue achievement and merit.
+People should secure freedom from fault or calamity first and then pursue achievement and merit.
 This is the message that the I Ching always intends.